top of page

 As a Virtuoso Certified Travel Advisor, I have access to excellent rates and perks for river cruises, and my agency has a great relationship with the leading river cruise companies.
 Want to take a group?
 I can help with that, as well!

-The point of this post is to discuss river cruises, though.
 River cruises and ocean cruises have a few things in common.
 They are both floating vessels that provide accommodations, dining, and entertainment, and they take passengers to a number of ports during the span of a voyage.
 The negative connotation that some people have with the word "cruise" deters them from even considering a river cruise.
+We could rename river cruise to floating boutique hotels, but that's probably not going to happen.
 Here are a few facts that are very specific to river cruises:

 • Typical capacity is around 200 passengers or fewer (not 6000)